Social Service Worker

 Description:

-This course examines the processes and principles of developing strategies for the creation of group for the purpose of change in the social service work profession.
+This course examines the processes and principles of developing strategies for creating groups for the purpose of change in the social service work profession.
 Starting from needs assessment through to implementation, students will become familiar with a set of therapeutic interventions designed to be applied within a wide variety of small group settings.
 Students will demonstrate knowledge, understanding and application of empirical methods of evaluation in group work practice.

 • Hours: 28